Ashtanga Mysore Classes

 Mysore class is suitable for practitioners of all levels, from beginners to advanced students.
 It offers an opportunity for practitioners to cultivate discipline, focus, and mindfulness while developing strength, flexibility, and balance.
 It also fosters a sense of community as students practice side by side, each on their own unique yoga journey.

-What Happens in ashtanga Led class?
+What happens in Led Class?

 In Ashtanga Led Class, students are guided through the full Primary Series of Ashtanga.
 In Led Class, the asana names are called and each vinyasa is counted in Sanskrit.
-The Led class is perfect for memorizing the sequence and refining technique will experiencing a strong group flow.
+The Led class is perfect for memorizing the sequence and refining technique will experiencing a strong group flow..

 The primary series of Ashtanga Yoga, also known as Yoga Chikitsa (Yoga Therapy), is a foundational sequence of postures that forms the basis of the Ashtanga Yoga system.
 The primary series is designed to purify and strengthen the body, cultivate focus and discipline, and prepare the practitioner for deeper levels of practice.
 Here are some benefits of practicing the Ashtanga Yoga primary series: